-If you’ve got a Nest Hello video doorbell, there are a lot of cool things you can do with it — but one of the most fun is to add new sounds to the doorbell itself for celebrating Halloween.
+If you’ve got a Nest Video Doorbell, there are a lot of cool things you can do with it — but one of the most fun things is to add new sounds to the doorbell to celebrate Halloween.
 You see, Google offers what it calls seasonal themes for its Nest doorbell settings.
-There’s an option for the winter holidays, but right now is the perfect time to choose the version plays spooky sounds over Halloween (no matter how many people may be showing up at your door this year).
+There’s an option for the winter holidays, but right now is the perfect time to choose the version that plays spooky sounds during the Halloween season (no matter how many people may be showing up at your door this year).
 Here’s exactly how to enable it.

-If you don’t see this pop-up in the Nest app, someone may have already closed it down.
+If you don’t see this pop-up in the Nest app, someone may have already closed it.
 In this case, you’ll have to get there the old-fashioned way.
-Select your Hello doorbell from the Nest devices, and select the gear icon at the top right for Settings.
-Scroll until you see the Doorbell theme option, and select it.
+Select your Hello doorbell from the Nest devices, and select the Gear icon at the top right for Settings.
+Scroll until you see the Doorbell Theme option, and select it.

-Now, when someone rings the Nest Hello doorbell, it will play a spooky Halloween sound instead of the normal bell.
+Now, when someone rings the Nest Doorbell, it will play a spooky Halloween sound instead of the normal bell.
 This sound is randomized, so it may sound different every time, and Google updates the theme each year by removing some old sounds and adding new ones to the mix.
-This year, the potential doorbell chimes are:
+This year, the potential doorbell chimes include:

 If you want to get even more involved, you can set up a custom routine to activate any smart bulbs or smart plugs that work with the Nest app when the doorbell goes off.
 Devices like the Nest Hub can even flash a cartoony haunted house when the sound plays.

 When the winter holidays come along, you will see a new set of themes here that include doorbells to celebrate Christmas, Hanukkah, New Year’s Eve, or generic winter solstice sounds.
 Remember to switch to one of these as well to make sure your Nest Hello keeps celebrating the holidays!

 - Cyber Monday Smart Home deals — Ring Doorbell, Echo Dot and more